-All re-establishment procedures SHALL be implemented in a reasonable way avoid excessive signaling to the network.
-This may include usage of randomized triggers and incremental, back-off retry mechanisms.
+All re-establishment procedures MUST be implemented in a reasonable way avoid excessive signaling to the mobile network.
+This MUST include usage of randomized triggers and incremental back-off retry mechanisms.
 Threshold and timer values may depend on the IoT Service's requirements.
-In tiered IoT Devices, the embedded Service Enablement Layer SHALL comply to this requirement.
-Ref: TS.34_4.0_REQ_029, TS.34_4.2_REQ_029.
-IPv4/v6 Dual Stack Support The monolithic IoT Device Application SHALL support IPv4/v6 dual stack (PDN Type = IPv4v6) so that it can properly roam onto mobile networks having support for either IPv4 only or IPv6 only or dual stack only.
-In tiered IoT Devices, the embedded Service Enablement Layer SHALL comply to this requirement.
+In tiered IoT Devices, the embedded Service Enablement Layer MUST comply with this requirement.
+Ref: TS.34\4.0\REQ\029, TS.34\4.2\REQ\029.
+This requirement also applies to the Global Connectivity offering.
+IPv4/v6 Dual Stack Support The monolithic IoT Device Application MUST support IPv4/v6 dual stack (PDN Type = IPv4v6) so that it can properly roam onto mobile networks having support for either IPv4 only or IPv6 only or dual stack only.
+In tiered IoT Devices, the embedded Service Enablement Layer MUST comply with this requirement.
+Device Reset to Factory Settings The monolithic IoT Device Application SHOULD support a "reset to factory settings" via remote and local connection.
+In tiered IoT Devices, the embedded Service Enablement Layer SHOULD comply with this requirement.
+Ref: TS.34\4.0\REQ\024, TS.34\4.2\REQ\024.
+Device Time Resynchronization The monolithic IoT Device Application SHOULD support time resynchronization via remote and local connection.
+In tiered IoT Devices, the embedded Service Enablement Layer SHOULD comply with this requirement.
+Ref: TS.34\4.0\REQ\025, TS.34\4.2\REQ\025.
+PLMN Selection The monolithic IoT Device Applications communicating over 3GPPTM Mobile IoT access bearers, such as NB-IoT and LTE-M, MUST avoid manual PLMN selection when possible.

-Date Page 2021-08-23 12 (16)

-Device Reset to Factory Settings

-The monolithic IoT Device Application SHOULD support a "reset to factory settings" via remote and local connection.
-In tiered IoT Devices, the embedded Service Enablement Layer SHOULD comply to this requirement.
-Ref: TS.34 4.0 REQ 024, TS.34 4.2 REQ 024.

-Device Time Resynchronization

-The monolithic IoT Device Application SHOULD support time resynchronization via remote and local connection.
-In tiered IoT Devices, the embedded Service Enablement Layer SHOULD comply to this requirement.
-Ref: TS.34 4.0 REQ 025, TS.34 4.2 REQ 025.

-PLMN Selection

-The monolithic IoT Device Applications communicating over 3GPPTM Mobile IoT access bearers, such as NB-IoT and LTE-M, SHALL avoid manual PLMN selection when possible.
 It's also highly recommended to avoid using AT+COPS command when roaming and use AT+CFUN instead.

-Avoidance of Spurious Behaviors

-The monolithic IoT Device Applications SHOULD be engineered to not exhibit spurious (not-authentic) behavior on the network.
+Avoidance of Spurious Behaviors The monolithic IoT Device Applications SHOULD be engineered to not exhibit spurious (not-authentic) behavior on the network.
 As an example, the Device SHOULD NOT try to establish a data session on the network and acquire a new IP address after a data session has been already established for the same Device.
 If the Device can handle two or more APNs, this applies per APN.

-Device Recovery

-The monolithic IoT Device Applications SHALL implement a recovery method in case of unexpected behaviors such as a firmware failure or any similar event.
+Device Recovery The monolithic IoT Device Applications MUST implement a recovery method in case of unexpected behaviors such as a firmware failure or any similar event.
 An example of a recovery method is a watchdog timer that resets the Device when a specific condition is encountered.
-(Refer to Annex: "Device Recovery" Guidelines)

-Over the Air (OTA) Upgrade

-The monolithic IoT Device Application SHALL support OTA Upgrades to update the embedded firmware\software and a randomized approach for file download SHALL be implemented.
-OTA Upgrades for IoT Devices communicating over 3GPPTM LPWA radio access technologies, such as NB-IoT and LTE-M, need to consider the following points:

-- Resume functionality SHALL be supported

-- Incremental upgrades SHALL be supported

-- OTA Upgrades over UDP SHALL be used when IoT Devices are communicating over 3GPPTM

-NB-IoT radio access technology
+Refer to Annex A: Device Recovery Guidelines Over the Air (OTA) Upgrade The monolithic IoT Device Application MUST support OTA Upgrades to update the embedded firmware\software.
+A randomized approach for file download MUST be implemented.
+OTA Upgrades for IoT Devices communicating over 3GPPTM LPWA radio access technologies, such as NB-IoT and LTE-M, need to consider the following points: - Resume functionality MUST be supported. - Incremental upgrades MUST be supported. - OTA Upgrades over UDP MUST be used when IoT Devices are communicating over 3GPPTM NB-IoT radio access technology.

-Disabling Redundant Bands

-The monolithic IoT Device Applications communicating with the IoT Server Application over 3GPPTM LPWA Mobile IoT access bearers, such as NB-IoT and LTE-M, SHALL disable redundant supported bands on the communication module that are not used by Telia.
-This helps fastening up PLMN and Cell Selection.

-Auto Corrected APN

-When communication module requests a wrong or a blank APN, Telia Network auto-corrects it and assigns it back to the device.
-The monolithic IoT Device Application SHOULD accept the auto-corrected APN without trying to detach and attach the communication module again to get the requested APN assigned.